Field Breaks Art Club

 Why not take time out and join in with one of our short on-line art classes?
 Designed to inspire and motivate, the workshops are relaxed and fun, with an emphasis on experimentation.
 Each class will introduce a topic or demonstrate a technique for you to try at home.
 Join in during the class and chat to others for inspiration and ideas.

-You will need: Watercolour paper, watercolour set, a permanent pen or biro, pencil, medium size watercolour brush, water pot.
+Watercolour paper, any watercolour set, a permanent pen or biro, a pencil, a medium size watercolour brush, and a water pot.
 Some kitchen towel might be helpful too

 Join us with your acrylic paints and enjoy creating the drama of low winter sunshine in this step-by-step workshop.
 Starting off with a coloured background, we will use the warm tone to help emphasise how bright and cold the shadows of snow are in comparison.
 Simplifying the palette into just a few colours, learn the importance of strong composition to create a striking and pleasing winter scene.
 Suitable for all abilities.